35.9K

 What fans loved

-• The overall high quality and replay value of the battle.
+• Many viewers praised the overall quality and replay value of the match.

 Criticisms